Veggie boxes - Frequently Asked Questions

 Sorry, but no. Fortnightly subscriptions are evenly balanced across the two weeks.

 What if your crops get wiped out by pests or an extreme weather event?
 Will you refund the subscriptions?

 Part of the commitment to a CSA is that you share the risks and variables of farming with the farmer.
 Like any farm we have our share of failures from human error, pests, and nightmarish weather events.
-But because we are a highly diversified market garden across two locations we have a lot more resilience built-in than a farm growing just one or two crops, and it is unlikely that all the veggies would be wiped out completely unless we had a major event.
+But because we are a highly diversified market garden across two locations we have a lot more resilience built-in than a farm growing just one or two crops, and it is unlikely that all the veggies would be wiped out completely unless we had a major catastrophe.
 In a scenario like a flood or bushfire we would either provide less variety, or pause or reschedule deliveries for a period of time.
 If we cancel the subscription entirely you will be refunded for any veggie boxes not yet received.